A Guide to Old Town Prague

 Don’t Sample a Trdelník… But DO Have A Real Czech Pastry

-It would be difficult to find a stand or café in Old Town that doesn’t sell the famous “Czech” Trdelnik (which is actually Hungarian).
+It would be difficult to find a stand or café in Old Town that doesn’t sell the famous “Czech” trdelnik (which is actually Romanian).
 The hollow pastry is wrapped around a stick, grilled over an open flame, and rolled in sugar and spices.
 Many vendors also offer fillings such as Nutella, strawberries, and ice-cream.

 Instead, head to a local cukrarna (a café and pastry shop) and sample one of the many pastries.
 Kolace is a delicious round pastry topped with a sweet filling like plum, poppyseeds, or cream cheese.
 Vetrnik and laskonka are both traditional pastries filled with cream.